 Each of our Member Playwrights comes to us from one of the three primary schools in Somers Town: Edith Neville, St. Aloysius and St. Mary & St. Pancras.
 We have a particularly close relationship with Edith Neville and St. Aloysius; teachers refer children to us and we and the schools work in partnership to ensure the children reach their potential.

-Basil Jellicoe Hall was the site of Scene & Heard’s first performances and we still hold many of our classes and rehearsals there.
-BJ Hall, as it is affectionately known, is owned and managed by Origin Housing, one of the first supporters of our work.
+Basil Jellicoe Hall was the site of Scene & Heard’s first performances and we still hold our weekly playwriting classes there.
+The hall is owned and managed by Origin Housing, who very kindly provide the space free of charge as an in-kind donation.

 Scene & Heard’s home is Theatro Technis.
 On the edge of Somers Town this 120-seat fringe theatre has been home to our plays since 2000, and we have had our offices here since 2007.
 The building was originally a church hall and part of the Old St. Pancras Church.
 We value our close relationship with George and Maroula Eugeniou, who converted the space to a theatre in 1978 for their troupe of Cypriot actors.